 From time to time, we run training for funeral and wedding celebrants.
-The next course is:
+The next courses are:

 9:30am - 4:30pm at The Whisky Bond, 2 Dawson Road, Glasgow, G4 9SS.

-With an opportunity for those with the right skills and beliefs to enter our mentor programme and join us.
+With an opportunity for those with the right skills and beliefs to enter our mentor programme and join our celebrant network.

 CELEBRANT TRAINING